marticliment/UniGetUI/readme.md

 # Contributions
- WingetUI wouldn't have been possible without the help of our dear contributors.
-From the person who fixed a typo to the person who improved half of the code, WingetUI wouldn't be possible without them! :smile:<br><br>
+ UniGetUI wouldn't have been possible without the help of our dear contributors.
+From the person who fixed a typo to the person who improved half of the code, UniGetUI wouldn't be possible without them! :smile:<br><br>

 ## Contributors:
  [![My dear contributors](https://contrib.rocks/image?repo=marticliment/WingetUI)](https://github.com/marticliment/WingetUI/graphs/contributors)<br><br>